Add a card to a digital wallet

 format. - Network – Select Mastercard as the card scheme.

-You must implement the push-provisioning prerequisite for your platform:
+Implement the required push-provisioning prerequisites for your platform:

 You must request access to the Android Push Provisioning API.